splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

         * Linux binary file (otelcol_linux_arm64)
         * macOS binary file (otelcol_darwin_arm64)
         * Docker image.
 See :ref:`Docker image for Linux <linux-docker>`
      - Some monitors within the Smart Agent receivers are considered experimental for ARM64.
-See :ref:`subprocess-monitors-support-matrices`.
+For more information about the Smart Agent receiver, see :ref:`smartagent-receiver`.
    * - ppc64le, including IBM Private Cloud
      -
         * Linux binary file (otelcol_linux_ppc64le)
         * Docker image. :ref:`Docker image for Linux <linux-docker>`
      - Some Smart Agent monitors are not supported on ppc64le.
-See :ref:`subprocess-monitors-support-matrices`.
+For more information about the Smart Agent receiver, see :ref:`smartagent-receiver`.